 This year once more saw the continuation of the Namibian seal hunt, a brutal and cruel annual event that is now the only one of its kind left in the Southern hemisphere.
 Tens of thousands of cape fur seal pups- less than a year old- are clubbed to death and their skins sold on the international fur markets.

-With an official start date of 1 July, and a quota set 80,000 pups and 6,000 adult males, the Namibian government ignored the increasing domestic and international opposition to the hunt.
+Starting in 1 July, with a quota of around 80,000 pups and 6,000 adult males, the Namibian government ignored the increasing domestic and international opposition to the hunt.
 The pups are killed at a time when they are still talking milk from their mothers, when the bond between parent and sibling is so high.
 The adult seals will be shot, mostly to supply an obscene demand for seal penises.

 The slaughter is widely considered to be the one of the most brutal in the world and is considered by scientists to be ‘horrendously cruel.’